bronwyncarr/amendment_tracker/README.md

 After discussions with the client, it was established that this was required for three manuals; hence manuals was created as an entity.
 This ensures input integrity as the user can select a manual from a dropdown list when adding a new record.

 The client wanted anyone in their team to make changes however data not be accessible to anyone outside.
+A users and a roles entity was created.
 Devise was used for authentication and Cancancan for authorisation.
-All users have default role of 'general' and have full manage privledges for records.
+All users have default role of 'general' and have full ability to manage records.
 An 'admin' role was created and they have the ability to add or delete users through an admin dashboard.
 There is no way for new users to sign up except by being added by admin.

 ## :computer: Teck Stack